Danka system: The appearance of the Gojōmoku

 That the document is a fake is proven beyond doubt by the fact that it lists among the forbidden religions not only Christianity, but also the Fuju-fuse (不受不施) and Hiden (悲田) subschools of the Nichiren sect.
 Since the two schools were outlawed respectively in 1669 and 1691, the date of issue must have been deliberately misstated.
 The likely reason this particular date was chosen is that it is the year in which Tokugawa Ieyasu's "Order to Expel Christian Priests" (伴天連追放令, Bateren Tsuihōrei) was issued, and because the following year temples were ordered to start issuing terauke.

 The document is often found in temples and collections all over the country and it appears to have been believed genuine even by most Meiji period historians.
-The Gojōmoku, which gives temples additional power over parishioners, is mentioned occasionally by temple registries and, when a danka did not meet its conditions, the temple certification wasn't issued.
+The Gojōmoku, which gives temples additional power over parishioners, is mentioned occasionally by temple registries and, when a danka did not meet its conditions, the temple certification was not issued.
 Its provisions caused considerable problems between danka and temples.

 The document first defined four duties of the danka.